-In 2013, Queensland schools will plan, teach, assess and report on the Australian Curriculum in English, Mathematics, Science and History across the year levels.
+In 2014, Queensland schools will plan, teach, assess and report on the Australian Curriculum for English, Mathematics, Science and History, and continue with planning for the implementation of P–10 Geography.

-When Australian Curriculum: Technology is being implemented across Queensland, teachers can access curriculum, assessment and resources on the QSA Australian Curriculum P-10 site.
+When Australian Curriculum: Technologies is being implemented across Queensland, teachers can access curriculum, assessment and resources on the P–10 Australian Curriculum in Queensland site.

 Essential Learnings identify what should be taught and what is important for students to have opportunities to know, understand and be able to do.